Cloud-CV/EvalAI/docs/source/host_challenge.md

 - Daily / monthly / overall submission limit
 - Number of workers evaluating submissions
 - Evaluation on remote machines
-- Provide your AWS credentials to host code upload based challenge
+- Provide your AWS credentials to host code-upload based challenge
 - Show / hide error bars on leaderboard
 - Public / private leaderboards
 - Allow / block certain email addresses to participate in the challenge or phase